Brand Comparisons

 Solid choice if you already use Roman for other health services (ED meds, etc.) and want to add hair loss treatment conveniently.
 Not the best standalone hair loss choice — Keeps beats it on hair-specific focus, Hims beats it on product range.

-Head-to-Head: The Key Decisions
+Head-to-Head: The Critical Decisions

 Who Has the Best Prices?

-Keeps and Roman are roughly equal and cheaper than Hims for basic finasteride + minoxidil.
+Over 12 months, Keeps or Roman save you ~$100–150 compared to Hims for equivalent treatments.
 If cost is your primary driver, pick Keeps or Roman.

 Who Has the Best Products?

-Who Has the Best Experience?
+Who Has the Best Consultation & Experience?

 Who Has the Most Evidence-Backed Treatments?